tonycai/crypto-ai-agents-with-amazon-bedrock/README.md

 5. Enable Bedrock Model Access

-The model uses the Amazon Nova Lite v1 model and you need to enable access to this model before your agent can use it.
+The model uses the `Amazon Nova Pro v1` model for inference and `Amazon Titan` model for creating vector embeddings for the Knowledge Base.
+You need to enable access to these models before they can be used.

 - Open [Model access from the Bedrock console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess).
-- Click `Modify model access`
+- Click `Modify model access` or if this is your first time doing this, click `Enable specific models`.
 - Search for `Nova`.
+Select `Nova Pro`.
+- Clear the search.
+- Search for `Titan`.
+Select `Titan Embeddings G1 - Textv1.2`.
-Select Amazon Nova Lite.
-Click `Next`, then `Submit`.
+- Click `Next`.
+Click `Submit`.

-**Orchestrating the two agents together**
+**Orchestrating the two agents**

 The solution deploys two agents; a Supervisor Agent (Crypto AI Agent) which coordinates the user requests across various tasks, and a Collaborator Agent (Blockchain Data Agent) which fulfills a specific need of accessing historic blockchain data.
 We want our users to only have to send their queries to the Supervisor Agent, instead of needing to switch between agents.
 Therefore, any time a user wants to query historic blockchain data, we need our Supervisor Agent to delegate this request to the Collaborator Agent.
 The steps below guide you on how to do this.